The Bit Players

 Though John Conard is one of a half-dozen individuals credited with developing the "screw auger," his relatively late working dates preclude the possibility.(1) Three of John Conard's sons became augermakers: Albert, Isaac, and Lewis.
 A fourth son, Joseph P., learned the trade in his father's shop but left it behind at age twenty to go into farming.(2)

 Lewis Conard portraitIn 1846, Albert Conard was working at an auger shop in Exeter (Bucks County) when the business was liquidated.
-Seeing an opportunity, he purchased some of the operation's equipment and set up shop in an existing mill on Sandy Run in Whitemarsh Township, a few miles from Fort Washington.
-His brother Isaac joined him the first year, and ten years later, the two became partners in the firm of A. & I Conard.
+Seeing an opportunity, he purchased some of the operation's equipment and set up shop a few miles from Fort Washington in an existing mill on Sandy Run.
+His brother Isaac joined him the first year, and a decade later, the two became partners in the firm of A. & I. Conard.
 A third brother, Lewis worked for them for a time.
 Lewis, convinced that the traditional spelling of the family name was erroneous, changed his surname to Conrad.(3)

-In 1871 a hardware store placed an advertisement in the Lansdale Reporter offering customers discounts on both "Conard's and Conrad's screw augers and bitts."(4) Though Lewis Conrad became a schoolteacher in later life, the ad suggests that at some point he operated an auger business independently of his brothers.
+In 1871 a hardware store placed an advertisement in the Lansdale Reporter offering customers discounts on both "Conard's and Conrad's screw augers and bitts."(4) Though Lewis Conrad became a schoolteacher in later life, the text of the ad suggests that at some point, he operated an auger business independently of his brothers.

 Albert Conard was at his forge making augers until the age of eighty-four.
 Most surviving examples of Conard family auger bits are of the double-spur variety.
 These are typically stem-marked "A. & I. Conrad" or are stamped on the tang with the single word "Conard."
 Nut augers featuring scotch-lip heads and marked "Conrad," rather than Conard, are also known.